leo-chartier/moonshot/project_report.md

 - The tool should allow the user to select a destination label from the game.
 - The tool should be able to find the path and its requirements to reach this target.
-- The tool should be able to write a file with the choices required to reach this target.
+- The tool should be able to write a file using the choices required to reach this target.
 - The tool should allow the user to select a save file to change the starting point.

-### Technical requirements

-To ensure full compatibility between our tool and any game, the code will be run directly by the game engine as if it were part of the game.
-For this reason, the code should be written either in Python or in the Renpy scripting language for the interfaces.
-Despite not being planned, another programming language could be used to speed up the analyses.

 ### Development guidelines